FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="deleteanincomingnumber"></a>
 # **DeleteAnIncomingNumber**
-> void DeleteAnIncomingNumber (string accountId, string phoneNumberId)
+> void DeleteAnIncomingNumber (string phoneNumberId)

 Delete an Incoming Number